Our collaborations allow us to reach a wider audience and offer more educational opportunities to our guests.

 Natural Inquirer is a free science education journal written for middle through high school age students.
 FIND Outdoors is proud to partner with US Forest Service and The University of Georgia to provide high quality science journals.

 The Natural Inquirer is designed for High School and Middle School, while the Investi-gator is designed for upper elementary students.
 All materials are perfect for a classroom teacher looking to supplement their classroom materials, a homeschool setting or families and individuals looking to engage in a meaningful way with outdoor information

 Smokey Bear has been the USDA Forest Service’s symbol for wildfire prevention and forest conservation for nearly 80 years.
-We at FIND celebrate our 51-year partnership with the USDA Forest Service by recognizing Smokey Bear’s educational contributions to wildfire prevention on our public lands.
+We at FIND celebrate our more than five decades long partnership with the USDA Forest Service by recognizing Smokey Bear’s educational contributions to wildfire prevention on our public lands.
 Each August we celebrate his birthday in an effort to honor his dedication to forest conservation.

 Woodsy Owl is the USDA Forest Service’s conservation symbol whose motto is, “Lend a hand, care for the land!”
 Woodsy Owl’s Curiosity Club invites children ages 4 to 7 to explore the natural world with their trusted adult and a FIND naturalist.
 Programs are 1.5 hours long and include reading a story, hands-on activities, games and a craft.

 FIND Outdoors is proud to partner with Leave No Trace to introduce and reinforce the 7 Leave No Trace Principles through the power of science, education and stewardship to each of the sites we manage through unique programming and resources for the visiting public.
 Members of our Education Team are certified Leave No Trace trainers and educators.